-With just 2 days in Vienna, we wanted to explore the city, but we also wanted to keep our budget intact.
+With just 2 days in Vienna, Austria we wanted to explore the city, but we also wanted to keep our budget intact.
 A quick look at the high Vienna prices for a cup of coffee let us know that Vienna is not a budget destination.
 Is Vienna expensive?
 Well, that’s subjective.
-Vienna, Austria is not the most expensive city in Europe (Zurich takes that honor!), but it regularly ranks as one of the top 10 priciest cities on the continent and in the top 25 most expensive cities in the world.
-However, it is possible to visit Vienna on a budget – and we’ve highlighted 6 free things to do in Vienna that will suit everyone’s budget – from Vienna backpackers to river cruise passengers (because who doesn’t like free?)!
+Vienna, Austria is not the most expensive city in Europe (Zurich has that honor!), but it regularly ranks as one of the top 10 priciest cities on the continent and in the top 25 most expensive cities in the world.
+However, it is possible to visit Vienna on a budget – and we’ve highlighted 6 free things to do in Vienna that will suit everyone’s budget – from Vienna backpackers to European River Cruise passengers (because who doesn’t like free?)!

 One of the best ways to experience Vienna for free is to discover the city by foot.
 Much of Vienna’s charm lies is the city streets adorned with opulent architecture.
 The grandiose museums, ornate churches, spacious gardens and royal palaces can be admired from the outside without spending a single cent (and some churches are free to enter!).
 We alternated our Vienna sightseeing between following a map to the city’s top sights and simply wandering through the city along the riverside (where we found some incredibly interesting art!).

 Tip: If a more structured tour of the city suits your style, the Vienna Free Tour offers guided, tip-based tours of the city (Free Tours Website) – or you can follow the self-guided free tour of Vienna, Austria by Big Boy Travel.